nysta12/tdde35_labbar/README.md

 And lab 4 is a bigger project where everything you've learned in the three previous labs will be used.

 ## Lab instructions
-The instructions for the labs are on the course webpage.
+The lab compendium is available on the course webpage.

 In this repo there are four folders, each corresponding to a lab.